Skip to content

 What species of moles live in Washington State?

 Three mole species are found in Washington.
 The Townsend's mole is the most common in Western Washington and the largest mole in North America, reaching up to 8 inches.
 The Pacific mole is smaller and sticks to drier habitats.
 The shrew mole is the smallest and causes less damage.
+Full identification guide: the 3 mole species in Washington State.
+Reference: WSU Extension Mole Management.

 Do moles hibernate?